Reeds-github/Hero-Mode/README.md

 A reimagined The Thousand-Year Door story with new elements and puzzles that comes with harder difficulty, badges, and twist!
 (Two Chapter Demo with the Pit included)

-Hero Mode is intended for "professional players" but can be also played by "casual players" too!
+<li>Hero Mode is intended for "professional players" but can be also played by "casual players"</li> too!
 With that being said, you don't need to superguard at all to beat Hero Mode.

 I am still intending to make "Hero Mode Jr." for those who think It's still too hard.